 - Nine meeting study starting October 7th 2021 to December 16th.
 (No meetings 18 October, one other skipped week TBD)

 - Recommended edition: Moby Dick (Norton Critical Edition, Third Edition 2018), by Herman Melville, edited by Herschel Parker; W.W.
 Norton & Co.; ISBN-13: 978-0393285000

-- £195 for nine meeting study includes opening notes and weekly preparatory notes
+- £220 for nine-meeting study includes opening notes and weekly preparatory notes

-This year is the 200th year celebration of Herman Melville’s birth–making it a particularly auspicious moment to study this great work.
+2019 was the 200th year celebration of Herman Melville’s birth–making it a particularly auspicious moment to study this great work as this generated rich responses and re-considerations of this amazing work.
 Philip Hoare (mentioned below as one of the curators of the Moby Dick Big Read project) writes on the importance of this work in our contemporary moment in his article Subversive, queer and terrifyingly relevant: Six reasons why Moby Dick is the novel for our times.
 “The book features gay marriage, hits out at slavery and imperialism and predicts the climate crisis – 200 years after the birth of its author, Herman Melville, it has never been more important.”

 A few years ago, artist Angela Cockayne and writer Philip Hoare convened and curated a unique whale symposium and exhibition at Peninsula Arts, the dedicated contemporary art space at Plymouth University.
 This grew into an extraordinary compilation of voices (Tilda Swinton, Stephen Fry…) and art to illuminate each chapter…inspiring and inspired by this vast book.http://www.mobydickbigread.com